Program Requirements

 As the Graduate School’s rules make clear, a prospectus is a proposed plan for a dissertation.
 Like all plans, few will survive fully intact.
 Nonetheless, the key task for the student in producing the prospectus is to develop a topic fully enough that the faculty members reviewing it can assess the desirability and feasibility of the proposed topic.
 As such, a prospectus should: (1) Identify the topic and provide an explanation of its importance; (2) Specify a proposed scholarly contribution (empirical or theoretical), which will involve explaining how the dissertation relates to prior work; (3) Discuss the method and plan of inquiry (a research design and proposed plan of empirical or theoretical inquiry); and (4) Outline both chapter/paper divisions and a timeline for completion.

 Please note that while the faculty understand that a prospectus is a plan for research that need not address or resolve all theoretical or empirical issues in the proposed study, it is not uncommon for faculty to require to at least some preliminary direct research on a topic before approving the prospectus.
-For this reason, it is essential that students identify and begin working with their committee early in their third year so that they can meet their committee’s standards for signing off on a proposed line of study.
+For this reason, it is essential that students identify and begin working with their committee early in their third year so that they can meet the standards for a proposed line of study.

 To submit a prospectus for approval, the student should send a copy of the prospectus to the three person committee and both Colleen Amaro and the DGS.
-Committee members can indicate their approval via email.
-Alternatively, each committee member can submit a signed letter indicating their approval to the DGS, c/o Colleen Amaro.
-It is the student’s responsibility to make sure committee members have approved the prospectus and to provide a copy of the prospectus to the DGS’s office.
+Committee members convey their approval to the DGS who will consider each case in consultation with a faculty committee.

 The Dissertation